Only a hacker can think like a hacker. So, when it comes to becoming “hacker-proof,” you might need to turn to a hacker.

 Now, the hacker has found a weakness based on how a particular browser works, which allows them to steal a user's session token and impersonate them.

 Is that a valid finding?

-From the perspective of the hacker, definitely, as a breach is a breach.
-From your perspective, maybe not, because either you think that this falls in the domain of user’s responsibility, or that browser is simply not a concern for your target market.
+From the perspective of the hacker, definitely, a breach is a breach.
+From your perspective, maybe not, because either you think that this falls in the domain of the user's responsibility or that browser is simply not a concern for your target market.

 If all this drama were happening on a bug bounty platform, there'd be capable arbiters to decide the impact of the discovery and close out the issue.

 With that said, let's look at some of the popular bug bounty platforms out there.

 YesWeHack is a global bug bounty platform that offers vulnerability disclosure and crowdsourced security across many countries such as France, Germany, Switzerland, and Singapore.
 It provides a disruptive solution of Bug Bounty to tackle the threats increasing with the increase in business agility where traditional tools no longer meet the expectations.

 YesWeHack lets you access the virtual pool of ethical hackers and maximize the testing capabilities.
 Select the hunters you want and submit the scopes to be tested or share them with the YesWeHack community.
 It follows some strict regulations and standards to safeguard the interests of hunters as well as yours.